findalsi/web_project_group22/README.md

 ### Feature 4

-The feature sign me up allows to register by customers to get notification of our restuarant offers and promotions.
+The feature sign me up allows to register by users to get notification of The Gourmet restuarant offers and promotions.
+ The user have to fill email address and first name.

 ## Database Tables